PirateCodeWeb3/primary-pfp-contract/faq.md

 Yes, you can set your PFP to any address anytime by your token owner address.

+## I have used delegate.cash/warm.xyz to seperate my cold & hot wallet, is that primary PFP support it?

+Yes, the contract support delegate.cash and warm.xyz.

 ## What is set primary for delegate?

 It worked the same way like delegate.cash, you can set your primary PFP to an delegate address which can be a hotwallet to avoid scammed by signing.

 The best practice would be set your ENS primary name to a hotwallet, and set your primary PFP delegate to the hotwallet from your PFP vault.

 ## How can I remove the delegate?